The button below will reveal a link to my email address. This is the easiest way to contact me about anything I put on the Internet.

 My name is Ricardo García.
 I was born on December 1982 and currently make my living as a software engineer.

-While I started coding long ago, since the start of 2008 I've been developing applications professionally for Unix platforms, mainly in C++ and plain old C. I'm currently a leading and proud member of the Surveillance subsystem team working on SACTA and other ATM-related projects for Indra in Gijón.
+While I started coding long ago, since early 2008 I've been developing applications professionally for Unix platforms, mainly in C++ and plain old C. I'm currently a leading and proud member of the Surveillance subsystem team working on SACTA and other ATM-related projects for Indra in Gijón.

 SACTA is a complete solution for air traffic management and has been deployed in most Spanish air traffic management dependencies.
 The Surveillance subsystem's job is to acquire radar, multilateration, ADS-B and ADS-C station data and perform all the needed radar tracking functions to form system tracks representing aircrafts, which can be displayed to air traffic controllers.
-This includes trajectory prediction and smoothing, and other interesting things my mother does not understand or cares about. :)
+This includes trajectory prediction and smoothing, and other interesting things doctors recommend avoiding.

 The core of the product is written in Ada and C++, and I've seen code in it with timestamps as early as 1984, when I was just 2 years old, which helps to put me in perspective.